Tax-deferred savings plans

-Here are three popular tax-deferred education savings plans to consider:
+Here are three popular tax-deferred, also often referred to as tax advantaged, education savings plans to consider:

 You may set aside up to $2,000 a year in a CESA for a designated beneficiary under age 18 to pay for qualified expenses2 at an eligible educational institution, which can be either a qualified higher education or qualified elementary or secondary school.

 Although the money you contribute is not tax-deductible, the savings within the account grows tax-deferred, and if the money you take out of the account is used for qualified educational expenses, it is tax-free.
 (See: Coverdell Education Savings Account to learn more)

 These plans provide the opportunity to either pre-pay education costs or contribute to a tax-deferred savings account.
 Most 529 prepaid tuition plans are sponsored by state governments and require that you live in that state to be eligible.

 Money contributed to a 529 savings plan is not deductible from your current federal taxable income, but earnings within the savings plan are tax-deferred, and some states may offer state tax benefits.